cygnus666/Circuit-Sword/Troubleshooting-(LCD-Power-USB-Software).md

 # Button Troubleshooting
 ## Mode button is always pressed
 Put kapton tape on the USB C connector and the mode button pins, as they may come in to contact.
 Alternatively use snips/file to make the mode button legs flush with PCB.

-# Power Troubleshooting
-This section contains everything to do with main power (e.g. won't turn ON).

-# USB Troubleshooting
-This section contains everything to do with USB devices (e.g. the USB HUB, Arduino, USB Audio, External USB, etc).

-# Software Troubleshooting
-This section contains everything to do with the software and maybe some general advice on where to look for help.